 TD230 (ITU-T SG15) on the definition of the JCG was noted.

-RG-WPR also noted the ongoing discussions on trust coordination and reiterated the guidance to the Chairs of the SGs concerned to resolve the issues between them.
+RG-WPR also noted the ongoing discussions on trust coordination and reiterated the guidance to the Chairs and the respective management teams of the SGs concerned to resolve the issues between them.
 If required, WP2 (WP2 Chair) and/or WPR (WPR Rapporteur) can be approached for mediation.

 RG-WPR noted TDs 177, 240 and 291 (IoT security), and TDs 301, 245 and 223 (Trust).